Lower leg assessment form 2026

 3. In the 'SOCIAL HISTORY' section, fill in your occupation and indicate your living situation by checking the appropriate boxes.

-4. For 'HISTORY OF LEG ULCERS', specify if there is a previous history and provide details about the current ulcer's onset date and location.
+4. For 'HISTORY OF LEG ULCERS', specify if there is a previous history of leg ulcers and provide details such as year of first occurrence and current ulcer onset date.

-6. In the 'MEDICATIONS' section, indicate if any medications are prescribed for leg/foot pain and note any allergies.
+6. In the 'MEDICATIONS' section, indicate any medications prescribed for leg/foot pain and note any allergies.

-7. Proceed to fill out the 'LOWER LEG ASSESSMENT' fields, providing observations on temperature, color, pain, skin condition, pulses, and wound location as applicable.
+7. Proceed to fill out the 'LOWER LEG ASSESSMENT' fields, documenting signs of venous disease, arterial issues, and diabetic neuropathy as applicable.

-8. Finally, review all entries for accuracy before saving or sharing your completed form using our platform’s features.
+8. Finally, review all sections for accuracy before saving or sharing your completed form using our platform's features.

-Start filling out your lower leg assessment form today for free using our platform!
+Start filling out your lower leg assessment form today for free!

 See more lower leg assessment form versions